 - When you brush your teeth, do 10 squats.

-– While watching television, do stretches and core exercises, or pedal a stationary bike.
-Or maybe try to do 20 crunches and 20 push-ups.
+- While watching television, do stretches and core exercises, or pedal a stationary bike.
+Or maybe try to do 20 star jumps and 20 couch push-ups.

 - When walking, do it briskly and include a few hills if you can.